daytonaio/content/guides/20240827_setup_mongodb_daytona_playground.md

 - An IDE like VS Code can be gotten [here](https://code.visualstudio.com/download) or JetBrains [here](https://www.jetbrains.com/idea/download/)
 - Daytona can be installed from [here](https://www.daytona.io/docs/installation/installation/)

+You can find the Github repository where my devcontainer configuration files which i used for this guide [here](https://github.com/stdthoth/daytona-mongodb-playground).

 ## Overview of MongoDB
 MongoDB is a popular NoSQL database that is designed for storing and retrieving large amounts of unstructured or semi-structured data.
 Unlike traditional relational databases (SQL databases) that store data in tables with fixed schemas (rows and columns), MongoDB stores data in a more flexible, JSON-like format called BSON (Binary JSON).
 You can find out more about MongoDB and its core features [here](https://docs.mongodb.com/)

-## Overview of DevContainer
-A DevContainer is a development environment defined by a configuration file called **devcontainer.json** that uses Docker to create a consistent and reproducible workspace with all necessary dependencies, tools, and settings.
-It's primarily used with Visual Studio Code's Remote - Containers extension to provide portable, containerized development setups across different machines and teams.
-You can learn more about Dev Containers [here](https://www.containeers.dev/).

 ## Overview of Daytona
-Daytona is a platform that simplifies the development environment setup by offering cloud-based dev environments for software developers.
-It enables users to create and share fully configured development environments in the cloud, allowing for faster onboarding, collaboration, and consistent setups across teams.
+Daytona is a platform that simplifies the development environment setup by offering dev environments for software developers.
+It enables users to create and share fully configured development environments in the cloud, allowing for faster onboarding, collaboration, and consistent setups across teams.Daytona enables you to manage and deploy Workspaces, which are reproducible development environments built on standard OCI containers, and it includes native support for the Dev Container standard.
+The architecture of Daytona is designed to potentially support other configuration standards in the future, such as Dockerfiles, Docker Compose, Nix, and Devfile.

 **Features of Daytona**
 - **Pre-configured Environments**: You can create environments with all dependencies, tools, and configurations pre-installed, so developers can start coding immediately without having to spend time configuring their setups.